cysouw/diathesis/text/c12_zuInfinitive.md

 - ^^?^ Ich bin fast fertig, weil mir nur noch dem Veranstalter du danken bleibt.
 :::

 There is yet another construction with *bleiben* and a *zu‑In­fi­ni­tiv*, shown in [@next], that needs more investigation.
 Basically, the *zu‑In­fi­ni­tiv* clauses seem to be subordinate to the nouns *Ratschlag* 'advice' [@next a] and *Anspruch* 'aspiration' [@next b].
-However, a better analysis is probably to consider these nouns as 'hidden' predicates, approximately *Ratschlag geben* 'to give advice' [@next c] and *Anspruch haben* 'to have an aspiration' [@next d].
+However, a better analysis is probably to consider these nouns as hidden predicates, approximately the same as *Ratschlag geben* 'to give advice' [@next c] and *Anspruch haben* 'to have an aspiration' [@next d].
 Then the *bleiben+zu‑In­fi­ni­tiv* construction is a regular anticausative here.
 However, note that this construction does not appear to be coherent.

 ::: ex
 - Es bleibt der Ratschlag, Objekte gut zu prüfen.^[~~DWDS~~: Der Tagesspiegel, 24.12.2004.]